A sustainable production route

 The most important applications are in confectionery and dairy products.
 Vanillin is also used in the fragrance industry, for example in perfumes and cleaning products, as well as to mask unpleasant tastes in medicines, and in livestock fodder.

 Evolva has constructed a yeast-based fermentation route to both vanillin and other vanilla flavour components.
-This allows a natural vanilla product with a superior taste, greater naturalness, competitive pricing and supply chain properties for use in a wide variety of food and other products.
-The project is partnered with International Flavors & Fragrances Inc. (IFF).
+This allows an alternative to existing synthetic vanillin products with a superior taste, greater naturalness, competitive pricing and supply chain properties for use in a wide variety of food and other products.
+Our vanillin work is partnered with International Flavors & Fragrances Inc. (IFF).

 In March 2010 Evolva announced it was participating in a four year initiative supported by FØSU (the Danish Council for Strategic Research) to establish a commercially viable and environmentally acceptable production of vanillin by fermentation.
 Evolva is collaborating with research groups from the University of Copenhagen and the Danish Technical University in this work.